CoisiniStar/MG-APSF/readme.md

 # MG-APSF: From Prediction to Intervention in Fake News Dissemination 🚀

-> Official implementation for the rumor-debunking simulation framework based on Psychological Intervention and Multi-Granularity Attribution Reasoning.
+> Official implementation of the paper "From Prediction to Intervention: A Rumor-Debunking Simulation Framework Based on Psychological Intervention and Multi-Granularity Attribution Reasoning".

 ## 📖 Overview